 Mobile Applications, make wayfinding around the airport easier and faster.
 Providing passengers with real-time information such as flight departure, arrival information, updates on parking availability at the airport, security wait times.

-AI-powered chatbots and voice bots, an automated system that can answer queries by using a database of answers.
+AI-powered chatbots and voice bots, an automated systems that can answer queries by using a database of answers.
 Bots reduce the need for physical contact and enable customer service employees to focus on more complex tasks instead of dealing with routine requests.

 Mobile ordering and preordering for airport restaurants, food and beverage shops, duty-free retail shops, lounges and delivery services that allow passengers to order via QR code, access menus, etc.

 Biometrics is becoming increasingly popular in airports around the world, providing a streamlined, paperless and efficient boarding experience, several international airports, have launched biometric-related projects, speeding the check-in and boarding process.
 Passengers can use facial recognition technology at check-in, bag drop, and self-boarding gates.
-It saves time and is much safer in terms of security as basically, passenger’s face becomes the boarding pass.
+It saves time and is much safer in terms of security as basically, the passenger’s face becomes the boarding pass.

 Beacons are short-range wireless devices that use Bluetooth to detect other Bluetooth-equipped devices, usually smartphones.
 When the connection between devices is established, a beacon can send the information, notification about the boarding time, announcements about gate changes, or any other flight details.